icybears/icybears.github.io/_posts/2020-09-18-design-patterns-state.markdown

 }
 ```

-Notice that a State object may hold a reference to the object it belongs to, here is is the `Ticket`, that way we can call methods on the `Ticket` object right from the `State` object.
+Notice that a State object may hold a reference to the object it belongs to. in our example it's the `Ticket`, that way we can call methods on the `Ticket` object right from the `State` object.
 In this example, we are simply calling the `changeState()` method.

 To give you an overview of what we've done so far, here is the class diagram of the State design pattern for this example: